Tenex, Percutaneous Tenotomy

 Tennis elbow

-Chronic outer-elbow tendinopathy that has not responded to a counterforce strap, physical therapy, and prior injection.
+Chronic outer-elbow tendon wear that has not responded to a counterforce strap, physical therapy, and prior injection.

 Golfer’s elbow